* * * *

-There’s probably some kind of object lesson there.
-(That is, it may well be “an example from real life that teaches a lesson or explains something.”)
+Try this.
+Type “holier” in your search engine.
+“Holier than thou” will automatically pop up, and there’s probably some kind of object lesson there. (“An example from real life that teaches a lesson or explains something.”)

 The Mote and the Beam (also called discourse on judgmentalism) is a proverbial saying of Jesus given in the Sermon on the Mount, in the Gospel of Matthew, chapter 7, verses 1 to 5.
 The discourse is fairly brief, and begins by telling his disciples not to judge others, arguing that they too would be judged by the same standard.